|

 Nightmares

-Disturbing and sometimes violent night mares or night terrors
+Disturbing and sometimes violent nightmares or night terrors

 are experienced, often with great distress to the person.